-The AMT not only provides study materials, they also allow test takers to practice with two full length exams (available on their website here for $30).
-The practice exams closely mirror the content on the actual exams, and simulated timers and algorithms help give you the best idea of what to expect once you step into the exam room.
+The AMT not only provides study materials, but they also allow test takers to practice with two full-length exams (available on their website here for $30).
+The practice exams closely mirror the content of the actual exams, and simulated timers and algorithms help give you the best idea of what to expect once you step into the exam room.

 6. Learn Multiple Choice Strategies:

 Multiple choice exams are as much about eliminating the wrong answers as identifying the correct ones.
 There’s a strategy to taking these tests, and the better you know the format, the better you’ll do.
 Check out this multiple choice strategy guide as a jumping-off point.